cal-data-eng/fa23/resources/assignment-tips.md

 * PostgreSQL server.
 For Mac, I use [Postgres.app](https://postgresapp.com/){: target=\_blank}.

 Either way, we recommend you always work on DataHub, as staff will not be able to debug/support local setup issues in Fall 2023.

+## MongoDB debugging

+To prevent bracket mismatches while creating your queries, it is recommended to turn on "Auto Close Brackets" via Settings in JupyterHub.
+Furthermore, since we are using Python dictionaries as our query filter, make sure to wrap all keys and values inside quotes.